bilalmachraa82/MariaIntelligence-1/docs/README-EN.md

 The database is hosted on the Neon PostgreSQL service, which offers a serverless PostgreSQL in the cloud.
 To connect:

-1. Use the connection URL directly in your applications
+1. Use the connection URL through the `DATABASE_URL` environment variable
 2. Or connect using a SQL client such as:
-   - psql: `psql "postgresql://neondb_owner:npg_5HAIWZB9tncz@ep-tiny-dream-a58ddhin.us-east-2.aws.neon.tech/neondb?sslmode=require"`
+   - psql: `psql $DATABASE_URL`
-   - Graphical tools like DBeaver, pgAdmin or TablePlus using the details above
+   - Graphical tools like DBeaver, pgAdmin or TablePlus using credentials from environment variables

 **Note**: This connection requires SSL (sslmode=require).